Shure SM58 Vocal Microphone Review

 The Shure SM58 Provides Excellent Value and Affordability

-No review of the Shure SM58 would be complete without mentioning its impressive price point vs. the quality it provides, especially in relation to other microphones.
+No Shure SM58 review would be complete without mentioning its impressive price point vs. the quality it provides, especially in relation to other microphones.

-And that price point is extremely good vs. other top microphones.
+Even with the price increase, that price point is extremely good vs. many other top vocal microphones.

 View Shure SM58 Price and Reviews on Amazon